Scara Thindwa: Life and career

 Thindwa was born on 6 January 1950 in Piggs Peak, Eswatini.
 He mainly operated as a winger or as a forward.
 He is right-footed.
 In 1985, he signed for South African side Kaizer Chiefs.
 He was described as "one of the most exciting wingers to play in South Africa" while playing for the club.
 He helped them win the league.
 After that, he signed for South African side Bidvest Wits.
 He was an Eswatini international.
 He played for the Eswatini national football team for 1994 FIFA World Cup qualification.

 Thindwa worked as the assistant manager of South African side Bidvest Wits.
 In 1996, he was appointed manager of the Eswatini national football team.
 He managed the Eswatini national football team for 1998 FIFA World Cup qualification.
 After retiring from professional football, he worked as a football commentator.
 After retiring from professional football, he lived in Johannesburg, South Africa.
-He has been a Christian.
-He has been married.
-He has two children.
+He has been a Christian, married and has two children.